 Areas of expertise

-I have been teaching in the fields of PPGIS/PGIS, GIS, remote sensing, cartography, urban planning, landscape management, spatial planning, and regional and development geography at the universities of Turku, Copenhagen, Dar es Salaam and Vaasa in Finnish and in English.
-I have teaching experience since 2006 at the undergraduate (BSc, MSc) and postgraduate (PhD) level and held the university lecturer in geoinformatics position at the University of Turku 2018-19.
+I have been teaching in the fields of PPGIS/PGIS, GIS, remote sensing, cartography, urban planning, landscape management, spatial planning, regional and development geography and sustainable development at the universities of Turku, Copenhagen, Dar es Salaam and Vaasa.
+I have teaching experience since 2006 at the undergraduate and postgraduate level and held the university lecturer in geoinformatics position at the University of Turku 2018-19.
 I have also been involved in geospatial data and field data collection training of in Tanzanian academic and government institutions in development cooperation and consultancy projects.

-I am currently responsible teacher for the course MAAN7340 Participation, Spatial Planning and GIS and supervise Master's and Doctoral theses.
+I am currently responsible teacher for the course MAAN7340 Participation, Spatial Planning and GIS (MSc) and MAAN6070 Sustainable Development in Geography (BSc).
+I also teach in the MSc module Social responsibility of science (https://sites.utu.fi/tyvi/en/) and supervise Master's and Doctoral theses.

 I am a geographer and landscape researcher whose research has for the most part focused on participatory spatial planning and applying a geospatial approach in the place-based assessments of people's perceptions on ecosystem services and landscapes.
 I have expertise in participatory mapping, often named as public participation GIS (PPGIS)/participatory GIS (PGIS).